ibm-cloud-docs/power-iaas/faq.md

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A) or E880 (9119-MHE).
 To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps:

-Because AIX 6.1 does not support `cloud-init`, you must perform a `mksysb-based` install of the operating system over an existing LPAR that was provisioned.
+Because AIX 6.1 does not support `cloud-init`, you must perform a `mksysb-based` installation of the operating system over an existing LPAR that was provisioned.
 {: important}

 **AIX**